CheckbookWeb/checkbook_node/README.md

 ## Configuration

-The package needs to be configured with your account's API Key and API Secret:
+The package needs to be configured with your account's API Key and API Secret.

+:key: The API credentials below are from the ```test``` environment so you can use them to try out the API.

 ``` js
 var CheckbookAPI = require('checkbook-api');